 Memory mapping is enabled by default.
 To disable it, set the MPI\MEMMAP\OFF environment variable.
-Memory mapping must be enabled to allow single-copy transfers, MPI remote memory access (RMA) one-sided communication, support for the SHMEM model, and certain collective optimizations.
+Memory mapping must be enabled to allow single-copy transfers, MPI-2 one-sided communication, support for the SHMEM model, and certain collective optimizations.